Anita Ratnam

-Anita Ratnam (born 21 May 1954) is an Indian classical and contemporary dancer and choreographer.
-Classically trained in Bharat Natyam, she has also received formal training in Kathakali, Mohiniattam, and tai chi and Kalarippayattu, thus creating a dance style which she has coined "Neo Bharatam".
+Anita Raajyalaxmi Ratnam (/ta/; born 21 May 1954) is an Indian classical and contemporary dancer and choreographer whose work draws on both classical and contemporary performance traditions.
+Trained in Bharatanatyam, she has also received formal training in Kathakali, Mohiniattam, tai chi, and Kalarippayattu.
+She is known for developing "Neo Bharatam", a contemporary movement vocabulary that combines elements of Indian classical dance and other movement traditions.